Bira/octopus-carnival/_drafts/2016-10-19-characters-magic-archer.md

 deliver magical explosions at greater distances than the Wizard (**DF 1**,
 p.
 15).

-### Magic Archers in Gransys

-Magic Archers are relatively rare in Gransys, as it takes a lot of work to get this good with both a bow and magic.
-Noble scions are the ones most likely to have the necessary time on their hands, though anyone who makes a living fighting could also acquire the necessary training during their careers.
-This includes both knights and bandits!

 **Attributes**: ST 12 {20}; DX 13 {60}; IQ 13 {60}; HT 11 {10}.

 **Secondary Characteristics**: Damage 1d-1/1d+2; BL 29 lbs (14.4kg); HP 12 {0};